-How many votes are necessary for the election of the proposed nominees to the Board of Directors?
+How many votes are necessary for the election of the proposed nominee to the Board of Directors?

-The nominees for director for three-year terms will be elected provided that they receive the affirmative vote of a plurality of the shares present at the Annual Meeting, whether in person or by proxy.
-This means that, if a quorum is present, the three persons receiving the greatest number of votes will be elected to serve as directors.
+The nominee for director for a three-year term will be elected provided that he receives the affirmative vote of a plurality of the shares present at the Annual Meeting, whether in person or by proxy.
+This means that, if a quorum is present, because only one director is nominated for election at the annual meeting, the nominee will be elected to serve as director.
 Withholding authority to vote for a director nominee is the equivalent of abstaining from the vote.
-Abstentions and broker non-votes are not counted as votes cast for the purposes of, and therefore will have no impact as to, the election of directors.
+Abstentions and broker non-votes are not counted as votes cast for the purposes of the election of directors.